01rabbit/Azazel-Zero/README.md

 ### Comparison with Azazel-Pi
 - **Azazel-Pi**
   - Built on Raspberry Pi 5 as a **Portable Security Gateway (Cyber Scapegoat Gateway)**.
-  - Designed as a **concept model** targeting the **low-cost protection of small-scale and temporary networks**.
+  - Designed as a **concept model** to provide low-cost protection for **small-scale networks temporarily constructed**.
-  - Experimental in nature, serving as a testbed for multiple technical elements.
+  - Strongly experimental in nature, serving as a testbed for multiple technical elements.

 - **Azazel-Zero**
-  - A **lightweight version** stripped of unnecessary features, designed for real-world operation.
+  - A **lightweight version**, intended for real-world operation by **limiting use cases and stripping away unnecessary features**.
-  - Built as a **portable physical shield**, prioritizing mobility and practicality.
+  - Built as a **portable physical barrier**, prioritizing mobility and practicality.
   - Unlike the concept-model Azazel-Pi, Azazel-Zero is positioned as a **field-ready practical model**.

 ---